 - Streaming Platform: HBO Max

-There will never be a more perfect role for Keany Reeves other than the one he played her in this movie as Theodore Logan or Ted.
+There will never be a perfect role for Keany Reeves other than the one he played in this movie as Theodore Logan or Ted.
 He is with his best friend Bill (played by Alex Winter).
-They both travel the whole Western Civilization with the help of their phone booth so that they can kidnap historical figures.
-This will help them to stop bunking History classes and also ensure that the human race is safe.
+They both travel the whole of Western Civilization with the help of their phone booth to kidnap historical figures.
+This will help them stop bunking History classes and ensure that the human race is safe.

-For many audiences, this film was a combination of pop culture and history.
-This would be the first time many audiences would have found out what 69 actually meant.
+For many audiences, this film combines pop culture and history.
+This would be the first time many audiences would have found out what 69 meant.
 In this world, technical rules are not valid.
 The film delivers a clear message that a good friend sticks with you till the end of time.

 11. Planet of the Apes (1968)